 As is expected from a screen recorder, the app lets you record HQ videos along with various resolution, frame rates, and bit rates.
-The built-in video editor lets you draw text on the screen while recording and trim videos.
+The built-in video editor lets you draw text on the screen while recording and trimming videos.
 Download Screen Recorder from the link below.

 - High-quality screen recorder.

 - Draw text on the screen while recording.

 - Set frame rate, bit rate, and the orientation.